Marketplace Fairness Act

+The Supreme Court later ruled in South Dakota v.
+Wayfair, Inc. that the states are not constitutionally barred from collecting sales and use tax from out-of-state retailers.

-Current law
+Prior law

 Each state in the United States may impose a sales tax on products or services sold in that state.
 Most states impose a sales tax, some states do not; and each state may set the rate and scope (products taxed) of the sales tax.
 Within each state, counties and cities may have different sales tax rates and scope, resulting in many different rates based on the location of the point of sale.
 Generally, the states allow (or require) the seller to itemize and collect the tax from their customers at the time of purchase.
 Most jurisdictions hold sellers responsible for the tax even when it is not collected at the time of purchase.

 Residents of the 45 states with sales and use tax must pay tax on their online purchases.
 However, according to the Supreme Court rulings in National Bellas Hess v.
 Illinois (1967) and Quill Corp. v.
 North Dakota (1992), retailers, including catalog and online sellers, only need to collect sales and use tax for states where they have a physical presence.
-(These court cases were later overruled in South Dakota v.
-Wayfair (2018), which stated that a state may collect sales tax on purchases made from out-of-state sellers that do not have a physical presence in the state.)
 If an online retailer does not collect sales tax at the time of purchase, the consumer must pay the use tax due directly to the state.
 While business compliance with use tax filing is quite high, consumer compliance is rather low.
-The Marketplace Fairness Act seeks to increase compliance and tax collections by shifting the responsibility for payment from consumers to retailers.
+The Marketplace Fairness Act sought to increase compliance and tax collections by shifting the responsibility for payment from consumers to retailers.

+Quill and National Bellas Hess were later overruled in South Dakota v.
+Wayfair, Inc. (2018), which stated that a state may collect sales tax on purchases made from out-of-state sellers that do not have a physical presence in the state.

 Provisions of the bill

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

-The Marketplace Fairness Act of 2013 authorizes each member state under the Streamlined Sales and Use Tax Agreement (the multi-state agreement for the administration and collection of sales and use taxes adopted on November 12, 2002) to require all sellers not qualifying for a small-seller exception (applicable to sellers with annual gross receipts in total U.S. remote sales not exceeding $1 million) to collect and remit sales and use taxes with respect to remote sales under provisions of the agreement, but only if the agreement includes minimum simplification requirements relating to the administration of the tax, audits, and streamlined filing.
+The Marketplace Fairness Act of 2013 would authorize each member state under the Streamlined Sales and Use Tax Agreement (the multi-state agreement for the administration and collection of sales and use taxes adopted on November 12, 2002) to require all sellers not qualifying for a small-seller exception (applicable to sellers with annual gross receipts in total U.S. remote sales not exceeding $1 million) to collect and remit sales and use taxes with respect to remote sales under provisions of the agreement, but only if the agreement includes minimum simplification requirements relating to the administration of the tax, audits, and streamlined filing.
 The bill defines "remote sale" as a sale of goods or services into a state in which the seller would not legally be required to pay, collect, or remit state or local sales and use taxes unless provided by the act.